 Mention of products or technical data does not necessarily mean they have been tested by the authors or NRA staff, and does not constitute endorsement or verification by the NRA.

 Local restrictions may apply to some techniques, procedures, and products in your area.
 Check local laws and game regulations before proceeding.

-These Official Rules and Regulations are also located on www.nrayhec.org.
+These Official Rules and Regulations are located on https://yhec.nra.org/

 IMPORTANT NOTICE